MicrosoftDocs/visualstudio-docs/docs/debugger/memory-windows.md

 ## View memory pointers (.NET)

 If you want to view contents of a .NET object based on a memory pointer, such as an address obtained from a [heap snapshot](../debugger/using-dump-files.md), you can do that using `{CLR}@Address` notation.
 The address must be a pointer to memory, such as 0x1D102A581B0.
-Enter the memory pointer in the Memory window **Address** field.
+Enter the memory pointer using `{CLR}@Address` notation in the Memory window **Address** field.
+Alternatively, you can use the same notation to add a watch using the [Watch window](../debugger/watch-and-quickwatch-windows.md).

 To get the memory pointer address from a heap snapshot, open the heap dump, choose **Debug Managed Memory**, which opens the [Memory Usage](../profiling/memory-usage.md) tool.
 Right-click the object you're interested in, and choose **View instances**.